ts-defold/ts-defold.github.io/content/configuration/def-extensions.md

 # Library

 The [@ts-defold/library](https://github.com/ts-defold/library) contains user-submitted types for popular Defold extensions.
-The library is installed in all ts-defold templates.
+The library is included in all ts-defold templates.
 Install your preferred extensions in Defold, then type `npm run resolve` to fetch the matching types from the library.